114g protein

 the coach perspective

-What can I say, a health promoting meal that happens to be fresh, and tasty, while also rocking the highest SPC score so far of any public plant-based meals that Strength by Fitness have published.
+What can I say, a health-promoting meal that happens to be fresh, and tasty, while also rocking the highest SPC score so far of any public plant-based meals that Strength by Fitness have published, together with one of our lower energy per unit of nutrient scores at ~6.

-This is one meal that will provide lasting satiety, plenty of tasty protein and other nutrients so while you can tweak it extensively, I am pretty sure most wont try to up the SPC even more.
+This is one meal that will provide lasting satiety, plenty of tasty protein and other nutrients, so while you can tweak it extensively, I am pretty sure most won’t try to up the SPC even more.
+Nor would you see any need to try and lower the energy per unit of nutrients even further.

 Either way, enjoy.